datafibers/big_data_training/hive/README.md

 6. Explore the data find out the number of days between movie release year and todays date for each movie

 ## 4. HR Management
+### Description
+Explore a sample human resource file to find out the employee information.

+### Purpose
+* Complex Data Type operation
+* Problem solving
+* CTAS, UNION, ORDER BY statement

+### Steps
+1. Download the data [here](https://raw.githubusercontent.com/datafibers/spark_training/master/hive/employee/employee.txt) (Right Click and Save)
+2. Create an external table called ***employee*** with column named ***name:string***, work_place:array<string>, sex_age:struct<sex:string,age:int>, skills_score:map<string,int>, depart_title:map<string,array<string>> *** on the piped file on hdfs /tmp/data/employee
+3. Explore the table columns with complex data type.
+4. Create a new table empoyee_export having columns, name, first_work_place, age
+5. Export the data in empoyee_export to one piped flat file seperate columns by "|" and add header and trailer row as follows Add header row as the 1st line with format HEADER|current timestamp|file_name with datetime, such as HEADER|2017-10-15 18:34:62.345|employee_20171015.flat Add trailer row as the last line with format TRAILER|current date|Row Count for details, such as TRAILER|2017-10-15|ROW COUNT: 4

 ## 5. Shoping Cart Analytics